davidgundry/MathsForCS/_course/graph-theory/graph-challenges.md

 ## Implementing a graph

+Because of the variation possible in implemented a graph, it's unlikely you will find graphs built in to any programming language.
+That means you will need to write them yourself if you need them.
+And because graphs are so useful, you almost certainly will.

+### Task 1

-Using the provided code above, implement a graph in Python.
+Using the provided code above, implement a graph in Java.

-Extend the implementation with the following:
+### Task 2

-1. Add a `degree` function on the `Node` class
+Add a `degree` function on the `Node` class

-### 3. Adjacency Matrix
+### Task 3

-Write a function in Python that returns an adjacency matrix for a given graph.
+Write a function in Java that returns an adjacency matrix for a given graph.

-### 4. Maximum and Minimum Degree
+### Task 4

-Write a function in Python that calculates the maximum and minimum degree of a graph
+Write a function in Java that calculates the maximum and minimum degree of a graph